iamcharlie17/FridgeTrackerAPP/README.md

 # 🧊 Fridge Tracker App

 A console-based Java application that helps users manage fridge inventory, reduce food waste, and stay on top of nutrition.
-Built with Java 21 and Maven, featuring intuitive menu-based navigation powered by the JLine library.
+Built with Java 21 and Maven.

 ---